opnfv/yardstick/docs/release/results/overview.rst

 * IEEE Std 829-2008.
 "Standard for Software and System Test Documentation".

-* OPNFV Colorado release note for Yardstick.
+* OPNFV Fraser release note for Yardstick.